TheTaqiTahmid/homeserver/kubernetes/README.md

 and Grafana.
 It provides a comprehensive set of default Grafana dashboards for tracking key system metrics such as CPU, memory, I/O, and network usage.

+The dashbaords are loaded as kubernetes configMaps.
+To create a persistant custom dashboard, one can create a configmap within the monitoring namespace following the example of existing dashboards.
+One way to generate dashboard, is to create the dashboard from the Grafana UI and then export the JSON file and embed it to the configmap.

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo update